 After the inspection, the assessment report is drawn up on the basis of the assessor committee’s evaluation.
 The audit and the assessment report form the accreditation report.
 The university receives the accreditation report for comment, which is forwarded to the assessor committee.

-After the statement and, if applicable, the optional quality enhancement, you will receive the final accreditation report, which you submit together with the self-evaluation report (incl. attachments) to the Foundation Accreditation Council via the electronic information and application processing system ELIAS.
-The relevant deadlines for the application as well as further information on the procedure can be found in the FAQs on the website of the Foundation Accreditation Council.
+After the statement and, if applicable, the optional quality enhancement, you will receive the final accreditation report, which you submit together with the self-evaluation report (incl. attachments) to the German Accreditation Council via the electronic information and application processing system ELIAS.
+The relevant deadlines for the application as well as further information on the procedure can be found in the FAQs on the website of the German Accreditation Council.

 The Accreditation Council decides on the accreditation of the study programme upon the request by the higher education institution.
 The basis for the decision is the accreditation report.